kaspernissen/k8s-humio/README.md

 When you deployed humio, you exposed two ports.
 One port is being exposed as `type=LoadBalancer` which enables you to access humio on a specific nodeport.
 Further the deployment created a service: `k8s-humio-es`.
 This service is used to ship logs to humios elasticsearch api.

 To ship logs from your cluster.
 Go back to the project root.
-Edit the file `humio-agent.yaml` and insert the ingest token from you humio dataspace (docs: https://docs.humio.com/sending-data-to-humio/ingest-tokens/).
-You can just create a new dataspace and the token should be easy to find.
+Edit the file `humio-agent.yaml` and insert the ingest token from you humio repository (docs: https://docs.humio.com/sending-data-to-humio/ingest-tokens/).
+You can just create a new repository and the token should be easy to find.

 Insert the token in the `backend.es.http_user`.